19 Scam Phone Numbers and Area Codes You Should Never Answer

 Why Do Scammers Keep Calling You?

-Ever wondered why you, specifically, are on the receiving end of relentless scam calls?
+Ever wondered why you, specifically, are on the receiving end of calls from scammer phone numbers?
+Or why do you see numbers like 888-785-2471 lighting up your screen?
 It might feel random, but there’s a method to the madness.

 Scammers operate on volume.
 They dial thousands of numbers, hoping that a few people will take the bait.
 Think of it like casting a wide net: the more lines they throw out, the higher their chances of catching someone.